 All colleges of the University offer courses in the evening.
 Credit is given toward a degree for regularly prescribed subjects.
-Full-time or part-time schedules are possible for new and former students in degree, diploma, and certificate courses.
+Full-time or parttime schedules are possible for new and former students in degree, diploma, and certificate courses.
 Candidates for a diploma or degree must satisfy the entrance requirements of the University.

-THE SUMMER SESSION
+THE SUMMER QUARTER

-A Summer Session of eight weeks furnishes instruction to teachers and other persons who seek opportunities for training.
+A Summer Session of six weeks furnishes instruction to teachers and other persons who seek opportunities for training.
 Courses are offered to meet the needs of students in all colleges of the University.
 In 1942, the first 12-week session was held in order to enable students to complete their college work in a shorter time.
 See section on Summer Session.
-Beginning in 1945 the summer term will be eight weeks in length.
+In 1946, a summer quarter of eleven weeks will enable students to attend on a yeararound basis.